ellysh/video-game-bots/InGameBots/process-memory-access.md

 ```
 You can see that [`__readgsqword`](https://msdn.microsoft.com/en-us/library/htss0hyy.aspx) compiler intrinsic is used here to read quadword with "0x30" offset from GS segment register in case of x64 architecture.
 The [`__readfsdword`](https://msdn.microsoft.com/en-us/library/3887zk1s.aspx) intrinsic is used for reading double word with "0x18" offset from FS segment register in case of x86 architecture.
 This code is legal for both architectures and it can be used in your applications.

-There is a question, why offset to value with absolute address of TEB structure equals to "0x18" for x86 architecture and it differs for x64 architecture. [**Protected processor mode**](https://en.wikipedia.org/wiki/Protected_mode) is used by most of modern OS.
+There is a question, why offset of value with linear address of TEB structure equals to "0x18" for x86 architecture and it differs for x64 architecture. [**Protected processor mode**](https://en.wikipedia.org/wiki/Protected_mode) is used by most of modern OS.
 Windows works in protected mode too.
-It means that [segments addressing](https://en.wikipedia.org/wiki/X86_memory_segmentation#Protected_mode) works via [**descriptor tables**](https://en.wikipedia.org/wiki/Global_Descriptor_Table) in our case.
+It means that [segments addressing](https://en.wikipedia.org/wiki/X86_memory_segmentation#Protected_mode) works via [**descriptor tables**](https://en.wikipedia.org/wiki/Global_Descriptor_Table) mechanism in our case.
 FS and GS registers contains a selector that defines the index of an entry inside a descriptor table.
 The descriptor table contains an actual base address of the TEB segment that matches to the specified index.
 This kind of request to descriptor table is performed by a segmentation unit of the CPU.
 Resulting address of segmentation unit calculations is kept inside CPU, and neither user application nor OS cannot access it.
-Therefore, TEB segment contains own absolute address.
+Therefore, TEB segment contains own linear address.

 There is a definition of the `NT_TIB` structure that is used for interpretation [**NT subsystem**](https://en.wikipedia.org/wiki/Architecture_of_Windows_NT) independent part of TEB segment:
 ```C++